Mervyn Taylor

 Mervyn Taylor (28 December 1931 – 23 September 2021) was an Irish Labour Party politician who served as Minister for Equality and Law Reform from 1993 to 1994 and from 1994 to 1997.
 He served as a Teachta Dála (TD) for the Dublin South-West constituency from 1981 to 1997.
-He was the first ever cabinet minister in Ireland who was Jewish.
+He was the first ever Jewish cabinet minister in Ireland.

 Early life

 Taylor was born to a Jewish family in Dublin.
 He was educated at Zion School in Rathgar, Wesley College, Dublin and Trinity College Dublin.
 He later qualified as a solicitor.

 Legal practice

 He worked for Herman Good Solicitors, alongside Herman Good and future district judge Hubert Wine.
 Good's involvement in the Labour Party was instrumental in Taylor getting involved in politics.
 Taylor later established his own firm of Taylor and Buchalter Solicitors with Don Buchalter, and practised as a solicitor for over 50 years before retiring from active practice in his 70s.
 He continued as a consultant to the firm of Taylor and Buchalter Solicitors for most of his 70s.